mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Add handleLose function with message rendering in middle of screen.
 The music also pauses so that no other functionality takes place.
     * Begin working on win condition.
     * Running into some trouble trying to figure out how to get the "end" of the rendered audio and make it an actionable condition.
+      * Found that comparing `globalAudioHTMLElement.currentTime` to  `globalAudioBuffer.duration` should be what is needed, since this gets updated independently from any other functionality.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST